revilowaldow/BITC/Sessions/2024/11 17 - Session 35.md

 	Walking over crest of hill, looking over Abdos, in ruin Shriker causing chaos
-	Pulled back by Piggy "don't forget about the bronze"
+	Pulled back by Piggy "don't forget about the bronze" Blackness as part of that dream, empty of stimulus